scottishgovernment/economicactionplan.mygov.scot/pages/innovation/creative-industries.md

 Image courtesy of Scottish Enterprise
 <br>
 <hr>
-* **Scotland’s creative industries contributed £4.4 billion of GVA to Scotland in 2016, employing 84,000 people.**
+* **Scotland’s creative industries contributed £4.4 billion of GVA to Scotland in 2016, employing 84,000 people**
-* **The creative sector promotes experimentation and idea generation, it helps drive innovation and transformation, and contributes to Scotland’s international reputation.**
+* **The creative sector promotes experimentation and idea generation, it helps drive innovation and transformation, and contributes to Scotland’s international reputation**

 <hr>